 Cadmus Teaching Chair

-The award provides the recipient with:
+The award provides the recipient with the following:

 - $2,500 for items such as tools, equipment and personal computers